ewquon/waketracking/sphinx-doc/code.rst

 ``waketrackers`` module
 =======================

 This module defines generic wake-tracking objects with general helper routines.
-To access the Tracker objects, the ``track`` function should be used.
+To access the Tracker objects, **the** ``track`` **function should be used**.
 The classes here provide common functionality but should not be used directly.

 .. automodule:: waketracking.waketrackers
     :members: